 When it comes to practicing Hatha Yoga, a class focuses on achieving each pose.
-These classes are often slower paced than other yoga classes; as time is spent working towards reaching poses, holding them for longer periods of time.
-This is opposed to other forms of yoga where you might spend less time on each individual pose and focus on the flow of moving from one posture to the next.
+These classes often times move slower than other yoga classes; as time is spent working towards reaching poses and holding them for longer periods of time.
+Other forms of yoga spend less time on each individual pose and focus on the flow of moving from one posture to the next.

 In Hatha Yoga the emphasis of reaching each pose allows the participant to see the power behind each of their actions.
-Experiencing what it feels like at each step allows the participant to understand the mental and physical place their body is at when it is challenged.
+Experiencing what it feels like at each step allows the participant to understand the mental and physical place their body is at during a challenging time.
 This allows them to get comfortable with that strain and build a resistance towards it.

 A Yoga Now Hatha Yoga course offers options for beginners and seasoned practitioners.
-Through repeating each of the poses you will be able to work your way up to learning and practicing more complex poses.
-Several options are presented to attendees allowing them to challenge themselves as they see fit.
+Through repetition of poses, you will be able to work your way up to learning and practicing more complex poses.
+Our teachers present several options to attendees allowing them to challenge themselves as they see fit.
 This way the class can move as one while facilitating a wide range of experienced practitioners.
 The instructor will lead the class through each set of postures incorporating the yin and yang of Hatha Yoga’s duality through a blend of asana styles.

-When it comes to the breathing that is incorporated into a Hatha Yoga exercise, it is important to maintain a clear support system just like you would in any other form of yoga.
-The main difference found in a Hatha Yoga class is that its movements are more static than other classes, such as Ashtanga.
+When it comes to the breathing that found in Hatha Yoga exercise, it is important to maintain a clear support system.
+The main difference in a Hatha Yoga classes is that its movements are more static than other classes.
 While this means that breathing might not incorporate as fluidly into the flow of the class, it still holds an important place in the exercise.
 Hatha Yoga focuses on stilling the mind through meditation.
-While your body is working through each posture, your mind will be concentrating on the present, holding each pose and maintaining a consistent breathing pattern.
+While your body is working through each posture, your mind will be concentrating on the present, holding each pose, and maintaining a consistent breathing pattern.

 Benefits of Hatha Yoga

 Hatha Yoga offers many different benefits that play into the overall health and well being of a practitioner.
-Whether these benefits come directly from the in class exercises or the mindset in which you become accustomed to after incorporating Hatha Yoga into your life, you are sure to notice some positive changes.
+Whether these benefits come directly from the in class exercises or the mindset that comes with Hatha, you are sure to notice some positive changes.
 Some of the main benefits that people notice from practicing Hatha Yoga are as follows:

 Strengthened Immune System

 When it comes to benefits from Hatha Yoga, one of the first you might notice is core strength.
-Many of the postures utilized in Hatha Yoga are centered on the abdomen, leading to increased core strength.
-While other areas of the body are utilized, core muscles are mainly put to the test.
+Many of the postures Hatha Yoga uses center on the abdomen, increasing core strength.
+While Hatha uses other areas of the body as well, core muscles are mainly put to the test.